The Annual Meeting: What It Is and Why It Matters for Your Business

 Corporate Transparency Act & Beneficial Owner Information Reporting: What Your Company Needs to Know (Starts Jan 1 2024)

+Since this post was written, there are updates to the status of the requirements.
+Please refer to the most current post or contact our office for the latest.
+Contact Chase Law Group at 310-545-7700.
 Starting on January 1 2024, your company may be required to report information about the people who own or control it to the US Treasury Department’s Financial Crimes Enforcement Network (FinCEN).
 FinCEN promotes national security and protects the US financial system from fraud and abuse by criminals and corrupt officials.
-In 2021, Congress passed the Corporate Transparency Act which creates a new requirement for many companies formed or operating in the US to report their Beneficial Ownership Information (BOI) to FinCEN.
-This reporting requirement aims to enhance transparency and accountability within corporate structures, contributing to a more secure and transparent financial...
+In 2021, Congress passed the Corporate Transparency Act which creates a new requirement for many companies formed or operating in...
 READ MORE

 Avoid Penalties: Must-Have Workplace Posters for California Employers